Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 \end{aligned}
 $$

-An example of LUT indexing is shown in Figure 4 using the pixels marked with X. Once the four pixel values required for interpolation are obtained, the integer parts of the coordinates $(x_q,y_q)$ are no longer needed and can be assumed to be zero.
+Figure 4 shows an example of LUT indexing using the pixels marked with X. Once the four pixel values required for interpolation are obtained, the integer parts of the coordinates $(x_q,y_q)$ are no longer needed and you can assume these to be zero.
 This simplifies the interpolation equation to

 $$
 f(x_q,y_q) = \begin{bmatrix} 1-x_{frac} & x_{frac} \end{bmatrix} \begin{bmatrix} f(x_1,y_1) & f(x_1,y_2) \\